Interleaving Distance as a Galois-Edit Distance: Introduction

-Meanwhile, the \emph{interleaving distance} is a foundational metric in topological data analysis \cite{bjerkevik2020computing,botnan2020relative,bubenik2015metrics,bubenik2017interleaving,chazal2009proximity,de2018theory,de2016categorified,kim2024interleaving,lesnick2015theory}.
-It was originally introduced to compare \emph{persistence modules} in 2009 \cite{chazal2009proximity}.
-Given a poset $P$, a persistence module over $P$ (or simply a $P$-persistence module) is a diagram of vector spaces and linear maps indexed by \( P \), formally defined as a functor \( P \to \Vect_F \), where \( \Vect_F \) denotes the category of vector spaces over a fixed field \( F \).
-The indexing poset \( P \) is typically equipped with a metric—for instance, \( \R^d \) with the product order and the supremum norm.
+Meanwhile, the \emph{interleaving distance} is a foundational metric in topological data analysis (TDA).
+Originally introduced in 2009 to compare \emph{persistence modules} over the reals \cite{chazal2009proximity}, we briefly elaborate on this concept in a more general framework \cite{bubenik2015metrics,de2017theory}: Given a poset $P$, a persistence module over $P$ (or simply a $P$-persistence module) is a diagram of vector spaces and linear maps indexed by \( P \), formally defined as a functor \( P \to \Vect_\F \), where \( \Vect_\F \) denotes the category of vector spaces over a fixed field \( \F \).
+The indexing poset \( P \) is often equipped with a superlinear family of translations $P\to P$ or a similar structure—for instance, \( \R^d \) with the product order and $\ep$-translations $(x_1,\ldots,x_d)\mapsto (x_1,\ldots,x_d)+\ep(1,\ldots,1)$ for $\ep\geq 0$, the setting for \emph{multi-parameter persistence modules} \cite{ carlsson2009theory,lesnick2015theory} (see also \cite{bauer2026algebraic,botnan2022introduction,kim2023persistence} for a comprehensive overview).
 For such a poset $P$, by relaxing the notion of natural isomorphism between $P$-persistence modules, one obtains the interleaving distance between $P$-persistence modules.
-In particular, when \(d=1 \), the interleaving distance between persistence modules whose structure maps $M_{p\le p'}$, $p,p'\in \R$ have finite rank can be reformulated as the \emph{bottleneck distance} \cite{chazal2009proximity,cohen2007stability}, which is of a more combinatorial nature.
+In particular, when \(d=1 \), the interleaving distance between persistence modules whose structure maps $M_{p\le p'}$ for all pairs $p\leq p'$ in $\R$ have finite rank can be reformulated as the \emph{bottleneck distance} \cite{chazal2009proximity,cohen2007stability}, which is of a more combinatorial nature.
 This reformulation is made possible by the structural property of such $\R$-persistence modules \cite{bauer2013induced,chazal2016structure,crawley2015decomposition}.